mullvad/mullvadvpn-app/ios/BuildInstructions.md

 # Create iOS provisioning profiles

-Create the provisioning profiles listed below, using Distribution > AppStore configuration.
+We will now create the provisioning profiles listed below using the Apple developer console.
-When presented with the list of certificates, make sure to assign the provisioning profile to the same certificate (i.e `Mullvad VPN AB (Apple Distribution)`) you received after uploading CSR.

 | App ID                              | Provisioning Profile Name |
 |-------------------------------------|---------------------------|